 However, in most cases the mother is still the person who receives sole physical custody.
 This is done by agreement with the father who will then be given visitation rights.
 Many people believe that a mother is better suited to care for children, whether it is because she has more time or better understands the needs of the children.

 Are you going through a child custody battle and hoping to reach a resolution?
-If so, contact the Hopper Law Firm PLLC to engage the services of our
+If so, contact Hopper Law Firm, PLLC to engage the services of our

 Raleigh family lawyers as we can be of great assistance to you.